Skip to main content

 A) The Psalm’s Structure: Being Known, Being Unable to Escape, Being Led

 Psalm 139 begins with God’s exhaustive knowing (Psalm 139:1–6), then declares God’s inescapable presence (Psalm 139:7–12), then grounds that intimacy in creation (Psalm 139:13–16), and then celebrates God’s precious thoughts (Psalm 139:17–18).
 The Psalm is not building toward “David’s moral résumé.”
 It is building toward the necessity of the final prayer: if God knows fully and is present everywhere, then the heart must be exposed and the path must be led by God.
+It also speaks of God's calling as being irrevocable, but this we will save for another discussion.

 B) The Hard Section and the Psalm’s Safeguard